IIIIIIIIll/ros_maestro/README.md

 Connect maestro board from pololu to ROS

 ## Environment
-Besure to test your board using the Maestro control center You need to install all the pre-reqs listed in the README of their control software.
+Besure to test your board using the Maestro control center.

+You need to install all the pre-reqs listed in the README of their control software.

 For the no longer available `winforms2.0` package, simply use the suggested replacement package by `apt`

 ## Testing